georgeholt1/visepoch/README.md

 - Locally install the package by running `pip install -e .` from the repository directory.

 ## Usage
-The modules are available via Python.
-Documentation is accessed via the docstrings.
+Objects and routines are available via a Python interpreter.
+See the documentation on [Read the Docs](https://visepoch.readthedocs.io) or build it from source (see `README.md` in the `docs` directory).

 ## Requirements
 - Python 3.8